principles revealed in a monohybrid

 of these phenotypes is of course 9:3:3:1.

-(1) Repeat the analysis above for a cross of RRYY x rryy.
+(1) Repeat the analysis above with a cross of RRYY x rryy.

 dominant to the t allele for short plants.
 How would you diagram